Sippar: Neo-Babylonian period

+Neo-Assyrian period

+In the early 1st millennium BC, Sippar came under Neo-Assyrian control.
+After the final defeat of the Neo-Assyrians by the Neo-Babylonians at the Battle of Carchemish in 605 BC text report that a number of Egyptian and Assyrian prisoners were brought to Sippar as chattel.
+Records of Neo-Babylonian ruler Nebuchadnezzar II (605-562 BC) and Nabonidos (556-539 BC) record that they repaired the Shamash temple E-babbara.

+Achaemenid period

+After the Battle of Opis in September 539 BC Sippar surrendered to the Achaemenid Empire, followed soon after by the fall of the Neo-Babylonian empire.

+Speculation

 Xisuthros, the "Chaldean Noah" in Sumerian mythology, is said by Berossus to have buried the records of the antediluvian world here—possibly because the name of Sippar was supposed to be connected with sipru, "a writing".
 And according to Abydenus, Nebuchadnezzar II excavated a great reservoir in the neighbourhood.

 Pliny (Natural History 6.30.123) mentions a sect of Chaldeans called the Hippareni.
 It is often assumed that this name refers to Sippar (especially because the other two schools mentioned seem to be named after cities as well: the Orcheni after Uruk, and the Borsippeni after Borsippa), but this is not universally accepted.